 I am PhD candidate at the Graduate School of Economic and Social Sciences (GESS) and research associate at the Chair for Political Economy at the University of Mannheim.
-Currently I am also working as an Editorial Assistant at the American Political Science Review.
+Currently I am also working as research associate at the Mannheim Centre for European Social Research in the Project “Experiences of Everyday Racism and Media-Mediated Racism in the (Political) Public Sphere”.

 Ph.D.
 Candidate, since 2017